jpace/qualog/README.md

 I'm eager to learn how others use this library, and what additional features they would like.
 Please email me at the above address.

-# Credits

-Much of this was inspired by Ruby, as well as Groovy and Gradle.